awsdocs/amazon-kendra-developer-guide/doc_source/troubleshooting-data-sources.md

 ## I am running into file format issues while syncing my data source<a name="troubleshooting-data-sources-file-format-issues"></a>

 If you run into file format issues while adding files to your data source or syncing your data source, make sure that your document types are Kendra supported\.
-Kendra only supports the following document types:
-+ PDF
-+ HTML
-+ MS\_WORD
-+ PLAIN\_TEXT
-+ PPT
+For a list of document types supported by Amazon Kendra see [Types of documents](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.

 If you are using the `BatchPutDocument` API with plain text files, specify `PLAIN_TEXT` as content type\.